5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 - If multiple devices with the EisaID `PNP0C09` are discovered, confirm that it belongs to an EC Device (`EC`, `H_EC`, `EC0`, etc.).
 - Depending on the type of system you are using, open either `SSDT-EC.dsl`, `SSDT-EC-USBX_Desktop.dsl` or `SSDT-EC-USBX_Laptop.dsl`
 - Modify the chosen SSDT as needed so the PCI paths and name of the Low Pin Configuration Bus according to what's used in your `DSDT` (either `LPCB`or `LPC`).
 Read the comments in the .dsl files for more instructions.
-- Export the file as .aml (ACPI Machine Language Binary) and add it to EFI > OC > ACPI and your Config
+- Export the file as .aml (ACPI Machine Language Binary) and add it to EFI/OC/ACPI and your Config
 - Save and Reboot.

 **Example**: existing EC device in a Laptop DSDT </br>